dxw/playbook/playbook.md

 Anything not captured by the sections above is unclassified.
 Examples are external marketing material, general emails and letters.

 Beyond a general duty to treat information carefully, unclassified information is not subject to any specific restrictions.

+### Benefits

+#### Pensions
+dxw will provide a pension which is operated by Aviva.
+We are in the process of setting this pension up, and will add more details here as soon as they are finalised.
+We expect the first deductions to be made around May 2017.

+#### Conference Perk
+It's important to cultivate interests outside work, and we believe that investing time in this brings benefits to dxw.

+So, in addition to going to conferences relevant to our roles, everyone who works at dxw is able to attend one conference per year about anything that they'd like.

+On request, dxw will cover the cost of a conference ticket, travel and accommodation, anywhere in reach of a budget flight.

+#### Cycle to work scheme
+dxw operates a cycle-to-work scheme, which may allow you to purchase a bicycle at reduced cost.
+If you would like to take this up, speak to Vanessa.

+#### Book purchase
+If there is a book relevant to your work that you would like to read, let Vanessa or Leanne know and they will buy it for the library.

 ## Sharing